An Overview of Toolkit

 tank updates [environment_name] [engine_name] [app_name]

-The special keyword ALL can be used to denote all items in a category.
+can be used to denote all items in a category.

 Examples:

-• Check everything: tank updates
+tank updates

-• Check the Shot environment: tank updates Shot
+- Check the Shot environment:

-• Check all maya apps in all environments: tank updates ALL tk-maya
+- Check all maya apps in all environments:

-• Check all maya apps in the Shot environment: tank updates Shot tk-maya
+- Check all maya apps in the Shot environment:

-• Make sure the loader app is up to date everywhere: tank updates ALL ALL tk-multi-loader
+- Make sure the loader app is up to date everywhere:

-• Make sure the loader app is up to date in maya: tank updates ALL tk-maya tk-multi-loader
+- Make sure the loader app is up to date in maya:

 In addition to checking the app store, this script checks all other registered locations too, so it may query your local git, a GitHub repository, a file on disk and the app store, depending on where you have deployed your apps.

 Please note that a new version of an app may introduce changes to the app configuration.
 For example, there may be a new feature which requires a new configuration parameter.
-In that case, the tank upgrade script will prompt you to type in values for these parameters.
+In that case, the tank

 Checking for updates to the Core API

 Sometimes we release new versions of the Toolkit Core API.
 A separate command is used to update the Core API.
-In this case, the command is tank core.
+In this case, the command is tank core

 Creating folders on disk

 Once Toolkit has been set up for your project, you can use it to help you create a consistent folder structure.
 This folder structure is configured by creating a filesystem template as part of the pipeline configuration on disk.
-In this folder structure, some of the paths will be dynamic - for example, you may have a folder called asset that represents a ShotGrid Asset entity.
-These dynamic folders can be connected to ShotGrid queries and many other things.
+In this folder structure, some of the paths will be dynamic - for example, you may have a folder called asset

 Toolkit provides a number of different dynamic folder types that handle different setups and scenarios.
 You can use the standard ShotGrid API query syntax when you set up your folder creation, so you could organize your filesystem so that assets with different types end up in different folders on the filesystem.